Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Lesser Whitethroat.

 Primarily a spring migrant, birds regularly recorded in the last days of April or early May.
-Occasional autumn birds, eg two on 4 September 2022.
+Occasional autumn birds, eg two on 4 September 2022, two on 8 September 2024.
 Additionally, sometimes breeds in the regenerating scrub.

 Lesser Whitethroat